mvolkmann/blog/src/flutter.md

       print('You selected ${words[index]}');
     },
   ),
-  // This makes it clear the vertical space that is occupied.
+  // This makes the vertical space that is occupied clear.
   decoration: BoxDecoration(
     border: Border.all(color: Colors.red),
   ),